ambitmaster/besafe/README.md

 This is a Flutter project, a digital solution that matches the real needs of the COVID-19 outbreak.

+## How to use it

+Just download the files and lets run it on your phone or emulator.

 ## Getting Started

 This project is a starting point for a Flutter application.